redhat-developer/odo/docs/website/docs/user-guides/advanced/connecting-a-service.md

 ### Exit and cleanup
 Press `Ctrl+c` to exit `odo dev`.

-Delete the mongodb instance that we had created.
+Delete the MongoDB instance that we had created.

 import DeleteMongodbService from './_delete-mongodb-service.mdx';